terranvigil/dynamic-crf/README.md

 4. Add mode to run faster VMAF, skipping frames
 5. Parallelize
 6. Per-scene encoding
-7. Test 2-pass CRF
-8. Add ability to detect scene changes when there is a transition such as a fade
+7. Add ability to detect scene changes when there is a transition such as a fade

 ## Test Sources for Training Models